-(2) "Transferring an adoptive homestudy" means releasing the approved homestudy and all related materials to another PCSA, PCPA or PNA.
-Upon acceptance of the receiving agency and the execution of the JFS 01334, "Recommendation for Transfer of a Foster or Adoptive Home" (rev. 6/2009) the sending agency is relieved of all responsibilities related to the approved adoptive family.
+(2) "Transferring an adoptive homestudy" means releasing a copy of the approved homestudy and all related materials to another agency.
+Upon acceptance of the receiving agency and the execution of the JFS 01334 "Recommendation for Transfer of a Foster or Adoptive Home" (rev. 12/2014) the sending agency is relieved of all responsibilities related to the approved adoptive family.

-(C) A PCSA or PCPA shall not solicit homestudies or transfers from other PCSAs, PCPAs or PNA for the purpose of locating a family of a specific race, color or national origin.
+(B) An agency shall not solicit homestudies or transfers from other agencies for the purpose of locating a family of a specific race, color or national origin.

-(D) If the approved adoptive family signed an authorization for release of information, the PCSA, PCPA or PNA shall make the homestudy available to any other agency requesting a copy of the homestudy for sharing or transferring.
+(D) If the approved adoptive family has signed a release of information the agency shall make the homestudy available to any other agency requesting a copy of the homestudy for sharing or transferring.

-(F) The PCSA, PCPA, or PNA shall not release or accept a homestudy for sharing or transferring purposes if it is determined an application or homestudy contains a false statement knowingly made by the applicant(s) and is included in the written report of the homestudy.
-If a PCSA, PCPA, or PNA determines a homestudy is falsified, the PCSA, PCPA, or PNA shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code when the determination has been made that a document was falsified.
+(1) An agency shall not release or accept a homestudy for sharing or transferring purposes if it has been determined that the homestudy or a supporting document contains a false statement knowingly made by the adoptive parent.
+The agency shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code when the determination has been made that a document was falsified.

-(H) If a PCSA, PCPA, or PNA released a homestudy and the agency in receipt of the homestudy determines that the homestudy or a supporting document contains a knowingly false statement, the agency in receipt of the homestudy shall not consider the homestudy in any matching conference or for consideration of a transfer and shall notify the sending agency in writing of the false statement within three days of determination of the false statement.
+(F) If the agency in receipt of the homestudy determines that the homestudy or a supporting document contains a knowingly false statement, the agency in receipt of the homestudy shall not consider the homestudy in any matching conference or for consideration of a transfer and shall notify the sending agency in writing of the false statement within three days of the determination of the false statement.

-(I) If an incomplete homestudy is received from an agency, or supporting documentation is missing from the record, the receiving agency shall notify the sending agency in writing within ten days from the date of receipt of the incomplete homestudy.
+(G) If an incomplete homestudy is received from an agency, or supporting documentation is missing from the record, the receiving agency shall notify the sending agency in writing within ten days from the date of receipt of the incomplete homestudy.

 (1) The written notification shall indicate the information needed in order for the homestudy to be considered complete as required by Chapter 5101:2-48 of the Administrative Code.